 Radio talent management: reshaped and redefined

 No longer can a broadcaster just be a presenter with a good voice.
-Now they need to be engaging and multi-skilled as social media influencers, content providers, story tellers, brand ambassadors and have an affect on their community.
+Now they need to be engaging and multi-skilled as social media influencers, content providers, story tellers, brand ambassadors and have an impact on their community.
 So, how compelling is talent nowadays?
-And how can marketers leverage and use radio stations and their presenters efficiently?
+And how can marketers leverage and utilise radio stations and their presenters efficiently?

-Join Hulisani Ravele (radio presenter on 947 Weekend Breakfast), John Walls (co-owner at Ultimate Media), Anthony Soglo (business manager at Fortune Combo, R2000, SAFM & LotusFM) and Martin Bester (breakfast presenter at Jacaranda FM) as they discuss the evolution of talent within radio as a critical success factor, the affect of the advances in technology and social media, how to use marketing on radio optimally, and why there is a need for creativity to drive change, innovation and transformation now more than ever.
+Arye Kellman and his panel of experts discussed the evolution of talent within radio as a critical success factor, the impact of the advances in technology and social media, how to utilise marketing on radio optimally, and why there is a need for creativity to drive change, innovation and transformation now more than ever.

 Would you like to comment on this article or view other readers' comments?